ClariceOtinga/MyResume/README.md

 # MyResume

-A copy of my resume implemented using basic HTML nad CSS.
+A copy of my resume implemented using basic HTML and CSS.